 Managed local and regional public relations for the 2017 Women’s March Convention.

-Our team worked directly with the one of the Women’s March Co-founders as exclusive liaison between the local host committee in Detroit and the national organizing committee.
-Prior to the convention, our team led weekly local host committee meetings, and pitched and secured media placement in an array of outlets (USA Today, The Huffington Post, and all Michigan-based media outlets).
+Our team worked directly with one of the Women’s March Co-founders as an exclusive liaison between the local host committee in Detroit and the national organizing committee.
+Prior to the convention, our team led weekly local host committee meetings and pitched and secured media placement in an array of outlets (USA Today, The Huffington Post, and all Michigan-based media outlets).

-The combined efforts of the our team with and their national leadership resulted in a sold out event of over 5,000 attendees and international coverage.
+The combined efforts of our team and their national leadership resulted in a sold-out event of over 5,000 attendees and international coverage.